At Erdington Academy, we strive to model the importance of our shared British Values.

 At Erdington, all pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.
 Whether it is through choice of challenge, or how they record participation in our numerous extracurricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual respect is at the heart of our values.
 Students learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community are expected to treat each other with respect.
-This is made plain in our school motto “All of us, all of the time.”
-Assemblies, tutor activities and the House System reinforce and reiterate the centrality of mutual respect in the fabric of life at Erdington School.
+This is made plain in our academy motto “All of us, all of the time.”
+Assemblies, tutor activities and the House System reinforce and reiterate the centrality of mutual respect in the fabric of life at Erdington Academy.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS

 Erdington Academy, like society at large, is diverse and as such we place great emphasis on promoting diversity with the students.
 Assemblies and tutor activities are regularly planned to address this issue either directly through the inclusion of stories and celebrations from a variety of faiths and cultures.
 In addition, our curriculum reinforced the message of tolerance and respect for each other.
 All members of the school community are encouraged to share their knowledge of different and religious to enhance learning.